Search

 The new station building will be located within the existing station footprint, between Torrance Road and West Mains Road.

-To enable the construction of the new building at the buffer end of the station, the platform is being extended by 51m to the Glasgow bound side.
-This then allows the buffer to be moved a few metres along the track from its current position.
+To enable the construction of the new building at the buffer end of the station, the platform was extended by 51 metres to the Glasgow bound side.

 Extending the existing platform also makes it possible to accommodate longer trains.

-Although the current station building will operate as normal during delivery of the works, the kiosk will be demolished in the spring of 2024, with a small retail unit included as part of the plans for the new building.
+Although the current station building will operate as normal during delivery of the works, the kiosk demolished in the spring of 2024 will be replaced by a small retail unit included inside the new building.

-The piling works are being delivered in several phases, which means we won’t be working in the vicinity of any one property for the full duration - it would be over several nights within the timeframes.
+The piling works are being delivered in several phases, which means we won’t be working in the vicinity of any one property for the full duration - it would be over several nights within the timeframes

 You can download and view this map in greater detail here